 Destinations Across Brazil: Regional Diversity

-• Urban centers with historical and modern attractions
+• Urban centers with cultural attractions

-• Coastal areas with varied beach environments
+• Coastal areas with beaches

-Table: Key Brazilian Regions and Travel Highlights
+Key Brazilian Regions and Highlights

 RegionKey CharacteristicsNotable Features